Music (MUSI)

 Music Skills is a course designed to introduce the student to some of the basic elements of music, including notation, harmony, and rhythm.
 Emphasis will be placed on developing familiarity with notation, note values and identification, scales, keys and simple rhythms.
 Computer instruction and hands-on exploration of electronic instrumentation will be covered and used extensively as an aid to understanding and to develop computer literacy in musical contexts.
 Musical projects will be recorded in the studio.
 This course also prepares the student for Musicianship I.

-A course designed to develop the aural, performing and analytical skill of the student.
+Studies the fundamentals of music theory including elementary harmony, primary and secondary triads with inversions, non-harmonic tones and modulation.
+This course is designed to develop the aural, performing and analytical skill of the student.
+Students study principles of tonal music composition including 18th and 19th century harmonic, formal, and contrapuntal practices.
+Introduction to four-part voice-leading and species counterpoint.
 Compositional skills are studied and practiced and the ability to sight sing and take dictation is developed through exercise in and out of class.
-Included will be music materials from the 17th and 18th centuries as well as the 20th century.
-Prerequisite: Minimum grade of C in MUSI 101 or demonstrated proficiency in treble and bass clef reading as approved by the instructor.
-Meets four hours weekly including MUSI 104L Aural Skills I. No fee applies.
+Included will be music materials from the 17th and 18th centuries.
+Meet four hours weekly including MUSI 104L Aural Skills I Lab.

 A course designed to acquaint the student with the skills necessary for beginning piano study.
 This course is part of a two-semester sequence designed to prepare students for the keyboard proficiency exam.
 Priority to music majors.